 When someone takes a brochure, they’re interested in learning more about the product, service, or promotion that’s detailed within it.
-Which presents you with the perfect opportunity to encourage your customers to book an appointment, place an order, or learn more on your website.
-With the right layout for your brochure design, you can guide your audience to the next step you want them to take.
+Which presents you with the perfect opportunity to encourage your customers to take action.
+This can be anything from booking an appointment to placing an order.
+With the right layout for your brochure design, you can seamlessly guide your audience to the next step you want them to take.

 Design Can Make Or Break A Brochure

-Answering these questions will help you determine important elements like imagery and the tone to use in your messaging.
-It’s important to consider these things alongside your brand identity.
+While considering these, it is also important to consider your brand identity.
 Because you need to make sure that you appeal to your audience but that you also stay on brand.

-For example, if you’re trying to book consultations, you’ll want to include details on the benefits of a consultation.
-And details on how to go about booking one.
+For example, if you’re trying to get customers to book consultations, you’ll want to include details on the benefits of a consultation.
+And back it up with details on how to go about booking one.